paulrobertlloyd/paulrobertlloyd-content/articles/2017-05-14-away_to_galway.markdown

   locality: Brighton
   country_name: England
 summary: In need of a break, I headed to Galway and the far western reaches of the British Isles.
-photo:
+featured:
-  - url: /media/2017/134/a1/galway_harbour.jpg
+  url: /media/2017/134/a1/galway_harbour.jpg
   alt: A green boat and several swans sat in a harbour.
 category:
   - galway
   - ireland
   - europe
   - travel
 tags:
-  - featured
   - i4oG1
 ---